 What's nice about Winston is the control you get, and in the extension you can actively choose to have fingerprinting, cookies and your location blocked completely— or for individual sites.
 And you can make these choices with a simple click.

 As a journalist, I am online.
 A lot.
 I need to be researching stories, looking up facts and statistics, emailing sources.
 I found Winston to be excellent at its job — and yet, I needed to constantly go around it for my work.
 One initial problem came up within an hour, an inability to connect to some password-protected sites I needed for my job.
 The answer, to add these to my whitelisted chart of sites, was simple.
 But I wasn't sure how to do that.
 A question lobbed at Winston's customer service walked me through that step, and they answered within a day.

 Other examples?
 I was constantly signed out of Gmail, and Winston initially blocked all of my newsletters.
 It was not a big deal, I just gave Winston permission to read them.
 Winston will warn you that giving a site access is a privacy problem.
 But you're going to have to take on some of these to adequately use the internet for certain kinds of work and research.
 What this action really did tell me, however, is how much I'm being tracked while online.
 As in, all the time.
 Did I suspect that?
 Yes.
 Was it daunting to see it in real-time.
 Yes.

 Modules that help

-There's one, for example, designed for the Restoration Hardware shopping site that lets you use the shopping cart without having to whitelist — and allow cookies — the entire site.
+There's one, for example, designed for the Restoration Hardware shopping site that lets you use the shopping cart without having to whitelist — and allow cookies — that entire site.
 Another for HBO GO fixes streaming connections, and one for Amazon Echo is said to also help with connections to these devices.
-You'll want to cherry pick through these if you're using any of those services, and add them to the network.
+You'll want to cherry pick through these if you're using any of those services, and add them to your network.

 When Winston detects trackers on a site, it will block your accessGearBrain